top of page

 In the age of COVID-19, many of us are spending most of our days in our homes.
 This has many of our patients asking whether it’s really necessary to wear their hearing aids every day, since they aren’t really out socializing.
 The short answer?
 Yes.
-We review why below.
+Let us explain below.

 Left Untreated, Hearing Loss Causes Auditory Deprivation